gtoshelvin/Elvin_Gitonga_StructuredProgramming/Assignment3 /README.md

    Pointer declaration & definition:

-   int *p;
+   int *p; //* accesses the value stored at an address

-   p = &x;

-   -& gets the address of a variable.
+   p = &x; //& gets the address of a variable.

-   -* accesses the value stored at an address.

 5. Dereferencing a Pointer.

    Dereferencing means accessing or modifying the value stored at the memory address held by a pointer.eg